kugusha/art-farcaster/README.md

   - channel: [/basepaint](https://warpcast.com/~/channel/basepaint)
 - [We love art](https://welovetheart.optimism.io/) by Optimism - an onchain art contest with 1,200,000 OP in prizes.

+# Tools for artists
+- [Gallery.so](https://gallery.so/home) - Create your own gallery and showcase your collection as it's meant to be seen.
+Native integration with frames.
+- [Hypersub](https://hypersub.withfabric.xyz/) by fabric.xyz - Create recurring revenue with NFT subscriptions: Upload your art, add subscriber perks, set a monthly price, and launch your collection.

 ## Contributions
 This is a community-curated list of art-related projects on Farcaster.
 If you'd like to add something to these lists, please open a pull request.
 Please try to match or improve upon the format of the existing entries.